vertica/vertica-containers/UDx-container/README.md

     vsql -p 11233 -U dbadmin
 ```

-Outside the VSDK container the Vertica port is mapped to a non-standard port (in this case, `11233`).
-The `-U dbadmin` connects to Vertica as the dbadmin user.
-The database does not yet have any other users defined.
-The dbadmin user has a blank password in this container's database, and has permission to manipulate UDx libraries in the container's database.
+Outside the VSDK container, the Vertica port is mapped to the non-standard port `11233`.
+The `-U dbadmin` connects to Vertica as the DBADMIN user.
+The database does not have any other users defined.
+DBADMIN has a blank password in this container's database, and has permission to manipulate UDx libraries in the container's database.

 ## Stopping and removing the test Vertica server

-When you are done using the container, use `docker stop` to stop it:
+Stop the container with `docker stop`:

 ```shell
 docker stop verticasdk
 ```
-Use `docker rm` to remove it:
+Remove the container with `docker rm`:

 ```shell
 docker rm verticasdk